 You might be able to use Beethoven, Chopin, Mozart and other composers’ widely-known classical songs on your tracks, but there are also some lesser-known royalty-free classical music loops and samples that are available without copyright protection.

-Whether you produce content or not, you probably know that you can’t legally use music with copyright protection on any project without permission or a license, whether it’s a classical or modern piece.
+Whether you produce content or not, you probably know about copyright laws.
+You can’t legally use copyrighted music on any project without permission or a license.
+This applies to both classical and modern pieces.

-If you’re a content creator creating videos, films and other forms of media, the musical score and background music should always be licensed—especially if you don’t want your content to be muted or worse, taken down.
+If you’re a content creator producing videos, films, and other media forms, you should always license the musical score and background music.
+This is especially important if you want to avoid having your content muted or, worse, taken down.

 However, there are instances when classical pieces, even the popular ones, become public domain.
 And at this point, you can freely use, copy, distribute, adapt and perform these songs in public without permission or paying a fee.

 Once the copyright protection that covers original literary, dramatic, musical and artistic works of authorship ends, these pieces are now part of the public domain.
 However, it can take a long time for this to happen.
-But lucky for you, most of the popular classical pieces like Mozart’s ‘Fur Elise’ are now considered to be a no copyright music.
+But lucky for you, most people now consider popular classical pieces like Mozart’s ‘Fur Elise’ to be copyright-free music.
 And that is probably why you can hear it being sampled and being used in projects.

 Public Domain Explained

 If a piece of music has become part of the public domain, that means that it belongs to the people.
-It belongs to everyone and no one, but it is still risky to use because many companies still try to claim these songs, even if the copyright protection period ended because these artists have been dead for more than 50 years.
+It belongs to everyone and no one, but using it is still risky.
+Many companies try to claim these songs.
+They do this even if the copyright protection period has ended.
+This occurs because these artists have been dead for more than 50 years.

-After all, there is a law that says music composed by a composer who has been dead for 75 years becomes public domain.
-That’s why, for example, in 2008, compositions by George Gershwin became public domain, together with other pieces like Beethoven’s 5th Symphony, Tchaikovsky and other artists who passed away more than 75 years ago.
+There is a law stating that music composed by someone who has been dead for 75 years enters the public domain.
+That’s why, for example, George Gershwin’s compositions became public domain in 2008.
+This also applies to pieces like Beethoven’s 5th Symphony and works by Tchaikovsky.
+These artists passed away more than 75 years ago.

-Let’s say you found out that a classical piece like ‘Fur Elise’ is no longer copyrighted and you want to use it for a YouTube video or any other content.
+Let’s say you discover that a classical piece like ‘Fur Elise’ no longer has copyright, and you want to use it for a YouTube video or other content..
 It might be public domain, but it is still a little risky to use– especially if you didn’t rerecord the music yourself.

 The reason it can be risky isn’t because of the composition itself.
 The music might be a part of public domain, but the particular recordings that you can download or take from a CD can still be copyrighted.